Toalaah/dwm/readme.md

 - [Centered-Master](https://dwm.suckless.org/patches/centeredmaster/), alternative layout in which the master window is centered instead of off to the side.
 - [Hide vacant tags](https://dwm.suckless.org/patches/hide_vacant_tags/), for only showing workspaces in the statusbar which have actual content.
 - [Underline tags](https://dwm.suckless.org/patches/hide_vacant_tags/), slight aesthetic change to statusbar which underlines the current workspace you are on (with some modifications by myself to make toggling the functionality of the patch more accessible).
 - Custom "non-vacant-tag-highlight" patch, changes the default highlight given to non-empty workspaces to a sleeker rectangle which, in my opinion, looks better.
-Can be customized in a similar fashion to the `underline tags` patch.
+Can be customized in a similar fashion to the `underline tags` patch by modifying `config.h`.
 - [Attatchaside](https://dwm.suckless.org/patches/attachaside/), changes how windows are spawned.
+- [Title-Color](https://dwm.suckless.org/patches/titlecolor/), allows you to define a colorscheme specific to the title-section of the bar.
+- Custom "hide-titles" patch, allows you to specify whether the title of the currently selected window is shown in the bar.
+Can be toggled by changing the variable `showtitles` in `config.h`